videolan/x265/doc/reST/api.rst

 functions.

-In this way you can build one or more libx265 libraries without any exported C interface and link them into libx265 build that does export a C interface.
-In this way, the build which exported the C functions becomes the *default* bit depth for the combined library, and the other bit depths are only available via the introspection methods.
+In this way you can build one or more libx265 libraries without any exported C interface and link them into a libx265 build that does export a C interface.
+The build which exported the C functions becomes the *default* bit depth for the combined library, and the other bit depths are available via the bit-depth introspection methods.

 ..
 Note::